-On behalf of Melcor's Board of Directors and our management team, I invite you to attend the 2019 annual meeting of shareholders and a celebration of our 50th anniversary as a public company.
+On behalf of Melcor's Board of Directors and our management team, I invite you to attend the 2020 online annual meeting of shareholders from the comfort and safety of your home or office.
+With the ongoing global COVID-19 pandemic, our AGM format this year will be webcast only.